Emmerdale’s Paddy Kirk to be victim of dog attack as new character introduced

 Celia, known for a bad reputation, will be seen on screen from June, where she calls on Moira to ask if she can rent two of her fields.

-Moira will say no to Celia, and later vet Paddy (Dominic Brunt) will be taken to hospital after an incident involving the new farmer’s guard dogs, and Celia shows her “true colours from her reaction to the attack”, the soap teased.
+Moira will say no to Celia, and later vet Paddy (Dominic Brunt) will be taken to hospital by the new farmer’s guard dogs, and show her “true colours from her reaction to the attack”, the soap teased.

 Griffiths said: “I was delighted to get this role – without giving the game away she is very different to anyone I have played before and I can’t wait to really get into the heart of her storyline.”